MAGICAL SPAIN, ANDALUCIA

 Welcome to Spain!

 Your included transfer will take you to your hotel upon your arrival in Malaga.

 After breakfast your expert local tour guide will take you on a private walking tour of Malaga, exploring the old historic center and harbor and walking through the centuries, visiting Phoenician walls, the 1st century BC Roman theater and 11th century Alcazaba, a Moorish military citadel and royal residence with a visit of the cathedral.
 Málaga was founded by Phoenicians around 770 BC and subsequently ruled by Carthaginians, Romans, Visigoths, Moors and, since 1487, Spanish Christians.
 Birthplace of Picasso, the city has a sophisticated foodie scene and has also emerged as a serious cultural capital with some impressive art galleries and museums.

-A special stop on your walking tour for a sweet wine tasting at the emblematic Casa del Guardia.
+A special stop on your walking tour for a sweet wine tasting at an emblematic location.

 Afternoon is at your leisure to explore more of the city, spend time shopping.
-You may choose to visit the Museo Picasso and/or Museo Carmen Thyssen.
+Audrey will be on hand with suggestions based on your personal interests.
+Among the many choices, you can choose to visit the Museo Picasso and/or Museo Carmen Thyssen.

 DAY 3: GIBRALTAR/RONDA

 After breakfast our drive will take you to Gibraltar for a panoramic tour of the rock/cable car.